-The discount channel has a 38% market share in Germany, which is stagnating since ten years.
+The discount channel has a 38% market share in Germany, which is stagnating for ten years.

 There are two major reasons for stagnation:

-Learning number 1 for brands: Differentiate your base offer for discount –pack size….!
+Learning number 1 for brands: Differentiate your base offer for a discount –pack size….!
 (Obvious?)

 Learning number 2 for brands: Differentiate your service level

 While learning 1 should be a fundamental part of the discount strategy of A-brands, learnings 2 and 3 can also be applied by B/C brands in their attempt to focus on the business outside discount which is still 62% of the German FMCG market.

 Focus is the name of the game.
 Focusing on your FMCG sales force is the answer on how to survive outside and without discount channel listing.
 A well trained and staffed sales force will drive your brands through on-shelf visibility and extra class secondary placements.
 The sales force will be able to place extra promotions and benefits that help the retailer build shopper experience and sharpen his profile.
 A key driver for your own and your retailers’ revenue.